Table of contents

 Adhesion properties of polyurethane foam and how to measure it

 In fact, polyurethane foam was discovered during research on a type of glue; therefore, it generally has good adhesion to various surfaces.
 Once applied to a surface, the foam adheres to it.
 However, there are factors that can alter the foam’s adhesion properties and reduce it, such as temperature, surface preparation (presence of contamination, instability, etc.), and the degree of porosity of the substrate.
+To determine the adhesion properties, the foam is applied to a part of the substrate’s surface, and after the curing process is complete, it is pulled off the surface.
+The foam should break before detaching from the substrate surface.
+According to the standard EN 14315-1, the adhesion strength of polyurethane or polyisocyanurate foam to the substrate surface is evaluated perpendicular to the applied forces.
+This process is carried out according to Annex F. The bond strength should not be less than 20 kPa and can be categorized into three levels based on its value:

 It should be noted that the smaller the size of the sample under investigation, the greater the number of test repetitions until the results are reported.
 According to this standard, the tensile cohesion strength inside the foam structure is also determined.